 A good business name can mean either more business for your company or a loss of revenue.

-Today, we’ll look at the factors that inform each step we take to develop an appropriate business name.
-We’ll also share what we do for our clients to help them pick the best names for their company, products, and services.
+Today, we’ll look at the key factors that inform the steps we take to develop an appropriate business name.
+We’ll also share what we do for our clients to help them pick the best names for their companies, products and services.

 When brainstorming a business name, remember that not only does the name need to be appealing to your target audience, it also needs to encompass your values for the business.

 A business name stays with you for a long time.
 So you need to pick a name that you’re willing to live with.